Login

 In addition, there are more than 200 kinds of known mushrooms, including the famous edible matsutake, hedgehog, camphor mushroom, shiitake mushroom, black mushroom, white fungus, yellow mushroom, and so on.
 Mushrooms used in medicine include Tukajo, Songganlan, and Steinomphalia.

-Tibet has 142 species of mammals, 473 species of birds, 49 species of reptiles, 44 species of amphibians, 64 species of fish, and more than 2,300 wild animals.
-Animals include long-tailed monkeys, Assam macaques, rhesus monkeys, muntjac, deer heads, bison, red antelope, sulfur, leopards, clouded leopards, black bears, wild cats, weasels, baby pandas, red deer, river deer, white deer, Wild yak, Tibetan antelope, wild donkey, argali, gazelle, fox, wolf, lynx, brown bear, jackal, blue sheep and snow leopard.
+Tibet has 142 species of mammals that have adapted to the region’s high altitude and harsh weather conditions.
+Some of the most common mammals include long-tailed monkeys, Assam macaques, and rhesus monkeys.
+These primates can be found in the dense forests that surround the region.
+Other notable mammals include muntjac, deer heads, bison, red antelope, sulfur, leopards, clouded leopards, black bears, wild cats, weasels, baby pandas, red deer, river deer, white deer, Wild yak, Tibetan antelope, wild donkey, argali, gazelle, fox, wolf, lynx, brown bear, jackal, blue sheep, and snow leopard.

 Rare species on the Qinghai-Tibet Plateau under national key protection.
 The white-lipped deer only appears in China and is a particularly rare animal.
 Black-necked cranes and Tibetan pheasants are national first-class protected animals.